 All procedures should be performed under strict aseptic conditions, including attire, technique and preparation.

-Depending on the procedure and the patient's condition, an anaesthesiologist may be required to administer conscious sedation or even general anesthesia.
+Depending on the procedure and the patient's condition, an anesthesiologist may be required to administer conscious sedation or even general anesthesia.

 The patient can be positioned with their head on either end of the bed to facilitate convenience of vascular access and maneuvering for the interventional radiologist.